Forests and Climate Change

 Dr. Moomaw is also the author of a 2023 article supporting the Biden Administration’s efforts to conserve mature and old growth forests: “The Biden Administration Has Called for Protecting Mature US Forests to Slow Climate Change, but It’s Still Allowing Them to be Logged”, The Conversation, March 9, 2023

-Welcome to GDAE’s new website!
+Welcome to GDAE’s website!

-The website will be fully available in a few weeks.
-In the meantime, all educational materials can be accessed at their new location at the Economics in Context Initiative at Boston University’s Global Development Policy Center.
+Educational materials, including the “In Context” texts for Macroeconomics, Microeconomics, Principles of Economics and one-semester Essentials of Economics, as well as free teaching modules can now be accessed at their new location at the Economics in Context Initiative at Boston University’s Global Development Policy Center.

 New from GDAE

 GDAE Co-Director Neva Goodwin is co-author on an article in The Lancet: Ecosystem Restoration is Integral to Humanity’s Recovery from Covid-19.
 Goodwin and co-authors argue that ecosystem restoration—the repair of ecosystems that have been degraded—relates directly to tackling the health and socioeconomic burdens of COVID-19, because stable and resilient ecosystems are fundamental determinants of health and socioeconomic stability.